Name:

 If any single creature has conclusively settled the debate about the relationship between birds and dinosaurs, it's Caudipteryx.
 The fossils of this turkey-sized dinosaur reveal startlingly birdlike characteristics, including feathers, a short, beaked head, and distinctly avian feet.
 For all its resemblance to birds, though, paleontologists agree that Caudipteryx was unable to fly--making it an intermediate species between land-bound dinosaurs and flying birds.

-However, not all scientists think Caudipteryx has settled the dinosaur/bird debate.
-One school of thought maintains that this creature descended from a species of bird that gradually lost the ability to fly (the same way penguins gradually evolved from flying ancestors).
-As with all dinosaurs reconstructed from fossils, it's impossible to know (at least with the evidence we now have) exactly where Caudipteryx stood on the dinosaur/bird spectrum.
+However, not all scientists think that Caudipteryx proves that birds descended from dinosaurs.
+One school of thought maintains that this creature evolved from a species of bird that gradually lost the ability to fly (the same way penguins gradually evolved from flying ancestors).
+As with all dinosaurs reconstructed from fossils, it's impossible to know (at least based on the evidence we now have) exactly where Caudipteryx stood on the dinosaur/bird spectrum.